n-greensweig/weekend-salary-calculator/README.md

 # Weekend Salary Calculator

-## Description
-The Weekend Salary Calculator is a web application designed to help businesses manage employee data and calculate their total monthly salaries.
-It provides a user-friendly interface for adding, viewing, and removing employee details, as well as for calculating the aggregate monthly salary expenses.

 ## Table of Contents
+- Description(#Description)
 - [Installation](#Installation)
 - [Usage](#Usage)
 - [Built With](#Built-With)
 - [Contributing](#Contributing)

+## Description
+The Weekend Salary Calculator is a web application designed to help businesses manage employee data and calculate their total monthly salaries.
+It provides a user-friendly interface for adding, viewing, and removing employee details, as well as for calculating the aggregate monthly salary expenses.

 ## Installation
 1. Clone the repo: